mbeddr/mps-platform-docs/src/doc/docs/aspects/scripts.md

 !!! question "Where can I find all available enhancement scripts?"

-    Go to Tools --> Scripts --> Enhancements and select a script or go to the *All scripts* page and select a few of them to run.
+    Go to Tools --> Scripts --> Enhancements and select a script or go to the *All Scripts* page and select a few of them to run.